nodejs/node/doc/api/policy.md

 be used to find the module.

-If the value of the redirection is a string, it will be resolved relative to the manifest and them immediately be used without searching.
+If the value of the redirection is a string, it will be resolved relative to the manifest and then immediately be used without searching.

 Any specifier missing from the list of dependency will result in an error according to the policy.